-- (1) Members of the Board shall be appointed by shareholders of the Licensee through a written, clearly defined, formal and transparent procedure. - (2) Directors may serve on a Board for a period of two (2) terms of five (5) years each subject to outstanding performance and re-election. - (3) No Director shall serve on a Board for a period exceeding a total number of Ten (10) years provided however, that the tenure for INEDs shall not exceed two terms of four (4) years each. - (4) Any Director, (including the MD and Chairman) who has served for the maximum tenure of ten (10) years in a Licensee shall not be eligible for reappointment in the Licensee or its subsidiaries in any capacity until after a cooling-off period of five (5) years after the expiration of his/her tenure as a Director. - (5) Directors shall have access to corporate information under conditions of confidentiality, and the ability to seek independent professional advice in the effective discharge of their duties. - (6) Appointed Directors shall undergo a formal induction programme to familiarise themselves with the Licensee's strategic plan, operations, business environment, senior Management, and the Directors' fiduciary responsibilities. - (7) All Directors shall on a bi-annual basis, participate in relevant, continuing education programme to update their knowledge and skills and keep them informed on new developments in the Licensee's business and operating environment.
+- (1) Members of the Board shall be appointed by shareholders of the Licensee through a written, clearly defined, formal and transparent procedure. - (2) Directors may serve on a Board for a period of two (2) terms of five (5) years each subject to outstanding performance and re-election. - (3) No Director shall serve on a Board for a period exceeding a total number of Ten (10) years provided however, that the tenure for INEDs shall not exceed two terms of four (4) years each. - (4) Any Director, (including the MD and Chairman) who has served for the maximum tenure of ten (10) years in a Licensee shall not be eligible for reappointment in the Licensee or its subsidiaries in any capacity until after a cooling-off period of three (3) years after the expiration of his/her tenure as a Director.
+Provided that for purposes of succession planning, an ED may be appointed as CEO and any period served as ED shall not be included in calculating the tenure the individual may serve as CEO. - (5) Directors shall have access to corporate information under conditions of confidentiality, and the ability to seek independent professional advice in the effective discharge of their duties. - (6) Appointed Directors shall undergo a formal induction programme to familiarise themselves with the Licensee's strategic plan, operations, business environment, senior Management, and the Directors' fiduciary responsibilities. - (7) All Directors shall on a bi-annual basis, participate in relevant, continuing education programme to update their knowledge and skills and keep them informed on new developments in the Licensee's business and operating environment.
 This shall form part of the criteria for re-election of Directors.